SQL Server v.Next (Denali) : Contained Databases

 - you can use a DMV to show most objects or code you have that will threaten containment.

 Objects and other entities can now be classed into two different categories: contained and uncontained.
 A contained entity is one that has no external dependencies, or at least no dependencies on the instance or server.
 An example of a contained object is one that lives within the database and has no external references.
-For a full list of contained entities, see this Books Online topic:
+For a full list of contained entities (now almost certainly out of date), see this Books Online topic:

 An uncontained object is one that either has an explicit external dependencies (e.g. three- or four-part names) or where it cannot be determined (e.g. dynamic SQL).
 For a full list of explicit objects that are considered uncontained, see this Books Online topic: